-No. Criteria Brief Description Scale 1 Ability to deliver The Applicant will be evaluated on its financial and technical ability to deliver the proposal with the intended outcomes.
-Unacceptable- Excellent Refer Table 4
+No. Criteria Brief Description Scale The Applicant and their Proposal will be evaluated on financial ability to deliver the project with the intended outcomes.
+Unacceptable- Excellent Refer Table 4 1 Ability to deliver The Applicant and their Proposal will be evaluated on technical ability to deliver the Unacceptable- Excellent project with the intended outcomes.
+Refer Table 4